The Annington Trust

 A capital sum of £450,000 was contributed by those involved in the purchase of the Estate and the Trust was established to support various activities and projects in Services' communities with income from invested capital being used to make grants to successful applicants.
 In addition, to ensure that its work was not affected by economic difficulties, the Board of Annington Holdings Plc committed a further £50,000 per year for three years to the Trust.

-The Trust is Chaired by Helen Liddell and Trustees include both executive and non-executive directors of Annington.
-To ensure the input of current Service families, Sara Baade, CEO of the Army Families Federation, Bill Mahon, Director of RAF Families Federation and Anna Wright, Director of the Naval Families Federation are also Trustees.
-James Hopkins, Chief Executive of Annington, who previously served in the Army, is also a Trustee.
+The Trust is Chaired by Helen Liddell and James Hopkins, Chief Executive of Annington, who previously served in the Army, is a Trustee.
+To ensure the input of current Service families, the CEO of the Army Families Federation, Maria Lyle, Director of RAF Families Federation and Anna Wright, Director of the Naval Families Federation are also Trustees.

 The Annington Trust has made grants to a wide variety of projects for the benefit of families living in Services' communities.
 These have included support for contact houses, crèches, pre-schools, youth clubs, community centres, libraries and music groups.
 Donations range in size depending on the nature of the request - further information on the type of projects supported can be found on the Community Projects page.